phannan/OITStyleGuide/StyleGuide.md

 ### Common C++ Naming Conventions

  * Constants are all capital: `const int PI=3.14159265358979323;`
  * Prefer a verb_noun or VerbNoun name for functions.
+Once you chose a scheme stick to it throughout the program.
 For class methods the noun can be implied.
  * Prefer nouns for data names.

  * Name your variable something meaningful.  i, j, k are fine for loop variables.
 Otherwise single letter variable names aren't helpful and will confuse you and your reader.